Description: Description: Description: Description: Description: Description: Description: Description: english2ndpghd

 REQUIREMENTS

 Insight and Evidence – You will be asked to write in-class (but possiblly out), informal pieces that demonstrate an active engagement with the readings.
 As the title indicates, you will want to show insight into a particular reading both in large concepts and specific details, and use evidence to support that insight.
 Your I&E should turn a mix of facts, ideas, and opinions into a coherent statement, providing a snapshot about what you are thinking and learning.
 As they provide a check on reading, these may or may not be announced.
-And they can only be made up for excused and documented absences (3 pts each for a total of 20)
+And they can only be made up for excused and documented absences.
+What are you noticing as you read?
+What in the text gives you that reaction?
+(3 pts each for a total of 20).

 Mid-term – Mainly designed to show that you’ve read and read closely.
 On the short stories and novels so far—open book (20 pts).